danielatrivella/np3_ligand/np3_DL_segmentation/README.md

   - The trained models in .ckpt format
   - A metadata table describing more information about the training setup of the available DL models

-#### Lig-PCDB databases record
+#### LigPCDS records

-The databases created by Lig-PCDB and the validated models can be retrieved from [Zenodo](https://zenodo.org/), an open dissemination research data repository.
-The deposit data is located in the record xTODOlinkX, and contains:
+The dataset created by LigPCDS and the validated models can be retrieved from [Zenodo](https://zenodo.org/), an open dissemination research data repository.
+The deposit data is located in the following ling [LigPCDS-Zenodo](https://zenodo.org/records/15174758), and contains:

-- Lig-PCDB-SP_record : The database with the SP-based modeling images, vocabulary, structure labeling result (xyz record) and validated DL models.
+- LigPCDS-SP_record : The dataset with the SP-based modeling representations in 3D point clouds, vocabulary, structure labeling result (xyz record) and validated DL models.
-- Lig-PCDB-AtomSymbol_record : The database with the AtomSymbol-based modeling images, vocabulary, structure labeling result (xyz record) and validated DL models.
+- LigPCDS-AtomSymbol_record : The dataset with the AtomSymbol-based modeling representations in 3D point clouds, vocabulary, structure labeling result (xyz record) and validated DL models.
-- Lig-PCDB-Grids_reso-1.5-2.2_gridspace-0.5 : The database with the ligand grid image of the valid ligands list.
+- LigPCDS-Grids_reso-1.5-2.2_gridspace-0.5 : The dataset with the ligand grid representations in 3D point clouds of the list of valid ligands.

 ---------------------------------------------------------------